YanceyOfficial/natsuha-weather/README.md

 ![yahoo key](https://yancey-assets.oss-cn-beijing.aliyuncs.com/Jietu20190221-135157.jpg)

-Then create a file called `index.js` in `functions/getWoeid`, and insert the following codes with your keys.
+Then create a file `index.js` in `functions/getWoeid`, and insert the following codes with your keys.

     /* eslint-disable */